Request A Fed4FIRE+ Account¶

-The current authority which can be used in the Fed4FIRE federation is located at https://authority.ilabt.iminds.be. (in the future, this will also be possible through the Fed4FIRE portal, we will then update this documentation).
+The current authority which can be used in the Fed4FIRE federation is located at https://authority.ilabt.iminds.be.

 Sign Up to request a new account.

 The authority has the concept of Projects which bundle multiple experimenters.
 In a Project, the PIs (Principal Investigators) can approve new experimenters for that project, without Fed4FIRE administrators needing to approve this.

 Here we will start with creating a new project by clicking

 Start New Project.
 If you have been invited to a Project,

 Join Existing Project (or you might have received a specific URL).